fullstack-development/web3-roadmap/blockchain/wallets.md

 ## Questions:

 * What is a crypto wallet?
+* What does "Not Your Keys, Not Your Coins." mean?
 * What are Mnemonics?
 * What is a cold crypto wallet?
 * What is the difference between custodial and non-custodial wallets?